Car Maintenance Checklist to Prevent Accidents

 Transmission Fluid

 To avoid an expensive repair, you should frequently check the levels of this fluid.
-A majority of car models allow you to check it with a transmission dipstick while the engine is working.
-When you do it, you should check the color of the fluid.
+Most car models allow you to check it with a transmission dipstick while the engine is running.
+When you do it, check the fluid’s color.
 If it is black, you will have to wash the transmission and change the fluid.

-Although every make and model is different, usually, transmission fluid should be changed every 37,000 miles or two years.
+Although every make and model is different, transmission fluid should usually be changed every 37,000 miles or every 2 years.

 If you are going to change the fluid yourself, remember to check what type of transmission your car has.
 Since not all vehicles use the same transmission fluid, you will need a fluid with special characteristics suited for your car.